Part I · The Scale of Reality · What is real?

 Third Depth: Resonance (共振)

 This kind of experience is not limited to music.
 Gazing at the stars and suddenly feeling connected to everything.
 Loving someone deeply and feeling the boundary between “you” and “I” grow blurry.
 In deep conversation, two people seem to think with a single mind; the words you speak surprise even yourself, because they arise from the space between you rather than from within you alone.
-What Zen calls “unity of subject and object,” what Buber calls the dissolution of self-boundary in the “I-Thou” relationship5: all point in the same direction: there is a region of experience where the dichotomy of subject and object no longer applies.
+What Zen calls “unity of subject and object,” what Buber calls the dissolution of self-boundary in the I-Thou relationship, all point in the same direction: there is a region of experience where the dichotomy of subject and object no longer applies.

 If selection is Pattern’s description of “differentiation” (this is retained, that is discarded) then resonance is precisely the reverse of differentiation: at the deepest level, the indivisibility beneath all distinctions rises to the surface.
 Selection creates boundaries; resonance experiences the continuity beneath them.